Low Dose Vitamin K2

 45 mcg, 90 softgels | Item Catalogue Number: 01936

-Vitamin K2 (menaquinones) is found in meat, eggs, and dairy products and is also made by bacteria in the human gut, which provides a certain amount of the human vitamin K requirement.
-Human studies show that vitamin K2 is up to ten times more bio-available than K1.
-Vitamin K2 remains biologically active in the body far longer than K1.
-For instance, K1 is rapidly cleared by the liver within eight hours, whereas measurable levels of K2 (MK-7) have been detected 72 hours after ingestion.
+Human studies show that vitamin K2 is up to 10 times more bioavailable than K1.
+Plus, vitamin K2 remains biologically active in the body far longer than K1.
+For instance, your liver filters vitamin K1 out of your system within eight hours.
+But measurable levels of K2 (MK-7) have been detected 72 hours later.

-The Rotterdam Heart Study, a large-scale, well-controlled clinical trial that tracked 4,800 participants for seven years, revealed that participants who ingested the greatest quantities of vitamin K2 in their diet experienced a better cardiovascular condition than people who ingested the least.
-High intakes of vitamin K2 also corresponded to less calcium deposition in the aorta, whereas participants who ingested less K2 were more likely to show moderate or severe calcification.
-Animal studies suggest vitamin K intake not only blocks the progress of further calcium accumulation, but also induces 37% regression of preformed arterial calcification.
+The Rotterdam Heart Study, a large-scale, well-controlled clinical trial that tracked 4,800 participants for seven years, revealed that participants who ingested the greatest quantities of vitamin K2 in their diet experienced better cardiovascular health than people who ingested the least.
+High intakes of vitamin K2 also corresponded with lower levels of calcium accumulation in the aorta.

 |Dosage and Use|